sai-sreenath/MovieRentals/README.md

 Now,this data can be used to visit a malicious page.
 Because this user has an active session on our Web site,These requests will be successfully executed on his behalf.
 We call this kind of attack C S R F or C serve which stands for Krus side request forgery.
-So the hacker forges a request on a different web site and with this technique they can literally execute. any actions on behalf of the victim.
+So the hacker forges a request on a different web site and with this technique they can literally execute any actions on behalf of the victim.